 Brazil - Inflation

-Panelists participating in the LatinFocus Consensus Forecast see inflation closing 2019 at 4.0%, which is unchanged from last month’s forecast.
-For 2020, the panel expects inflation of 4.2%.
+Panelists participating in the LatinFocus Consensus Forecast see inflation ending 2021 at 7.3%, which is up 0.7 percentage points from last month’s forecast, and 2022 at 4.0%.

 Brazil - Inflation Data

 5 years of economic forecasts for more than 30 economic indicators.

 Brazil Inflation Chart

 |Exchange Rate||4.02||-0.13 %||Jan 01|